DonTseTse/sendmail2mailgun/README.md

 as there's no match, that line and any subsequent ones are considered to be the mail's body.
 If there's more than one *From* and/or *Subject* headers, the last one (higher line number) will prevail.
 Multiple *To* headers are cumulated to build a comma separated email address list.
 The *To* headers themselves can be such lists.
-Recipients provided on the CLI (last parameter) and those provided as sendmail headers are aggregated, there's no duplicate check.
+Recipients provided on the CLI (last parameter) and those provided as sendmail headers are aggregated; there's no duplicate check.

 # Installer
 TODO